Match The Combining Form Scoli O With Its Closest Definition

 1. Integrate Morphological Awareness – Incorporate exercises that isolate combining forms like “scoli‑o” within vocabulary workshops.

-2. take advantage of Annotated Corpora – Use corpora tagged for morphological structure to train both human learners and NLP models.
+2. apply Annotated Corpora – Use corpora tagged for morphological structure to train both human learners and NLP models.

 3. Encourage Creative Coinage – Prompt students to generate disciplined neologisms, reinforcing the link between form and meaning.